antonkhmv/fca/README.md

 - Ordinal Encoding with a parameter of subset of attributes

-For FCA parameter tuning was done using `optuna`.
+For FCA parameter tuning was done using `optuna` which gives a way to visualize the results of the experiments.

 ## Code